 Even when a parent has a diagnosed mental illness, they may not be linked with a mental health service provider.
 Explore family and community connections as part of the work to expand on the parent’s safety and support network.
 Draw on these people if an immediate safety plan is required.
 Think about how to extend family connections for the parent as well as the child — connection is one of the most important factors for improving a person’s mental health.

 Be curious about what the parent’s mental health issue might mean for them and their child — the symptoms and experience of their illness will say more about the child’s experience than the name of their diagnosis.
 Explore the parent’s pattern of mental health issues — be aware that parents will often move between feeling well and unwell.
 Be curious about what helps the parent to feel well.
+Remember that everyone is different and how a mental health issue affects one person won’t be the same for another person.
+A diagnosis doesn’t depict behaviour.

 Try using curiosity statements that start with what you hear.
-For example, ’I just heard you say … can you help me understand that a bit more?’
+For example, ’I just heard you say … Can you help me understand that a bit more?’
 ‘When you said ...
 I was wondering what you mean by that?’

 To learn more about what to do when a parent is very unwell, refer to the part on Working with parents.